openshift-labs/learn-katacoda/middleware/middleware-quarkus/reactive-sql/01-add-extension.md

 Lets get started.
 We have already created a project for you, and lets continue adding functionality to this bare bones project.

+> In this guide, we will use the Mutiny API of the Reactive PostgreSQL Client.
+If you’re not familiar with Mutiny reactive types, read the [Getting Started with Reactive guide](https://quarkus.io/guides/getting-started-reactive#mutiny) if you want to learn more!

 ## Add Extension

 Like other exercises, we’ll need another extension to start using the PosgtreSQL.
 Lets install it by clicking on the following command: